“”

 As someone who once dreamed of working within the walls of Condé Nast, this stings.
 As a founder who has spent years trying to do something similar — make women's health feel less confusing, less clinical, more like something that actually belongs to you — it feels like a small defeat.

 Every outlet that takes women's health seriously makes that work a little more possible.
-Every one that closes makes it a little lonelier.
-Which is exactly why we're not going anywhere.
+Every one that closes makes it a little lonelier, and a little more urgent.

 More from GIRLHOOD